prjemian/spec2nexus/docs/source/nexus_file_layout.rst

 Instrument
 ++++++++++

-The ``/SCAN/instrument`` group [#NXinstrument]_ is a NeXus base class that provides a standardized way to describe the scientific instrument.
+The ``/SCAN/instrument`` group is a NeXus **NXinstrument** [#NXinstrument]_ base class that provides a standardized way to describe the scientific instrument.
 It has provisions to describe detectors, positioners, slits, monochromators, and many other items used.

 In the sample shown here, the ``/SCAN/instrument/positioners`` group is linked to the content in ``/SCAN/positioners``.